This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 To be eligible for a Roth IRA you need to have earned income from wages or from self-employment.
 Additionally higher income earners are not eligible.
 Married couples filing a joint return with a modified adjusted gross income of less than $228,000 for 2023 are eligible.
 Investors under age 50 can contribute up to $6,500 annually.
 Investors over age 50 can contribute up to $7,500 annually.
 To determine if you are eligible for a Roth IRA consult your CPA.

 Unlike an IRA there is no income tax deduction with a Roth IRA.
 However if the Roth IRA account is open at least five years and distributions do not begin until after age 59 1/2 then all of the distributions are tax-free.
 Not tax deferred, tax-free.

 2) No Required Minimum Distribution

 Unlike an IRA, there are no Required Minimum Distribution (“RMD”) rules during the owners and surviving spouse’s lifetime.
-These rules require IRA and 401(k) plan owners to begin taking distributions from these accounts when they turn 70 1/2.
+These rules require IRA and 401(k) plan owners to begin taking distributions from these accounts when they turn 73.
 The IRS has table that requires these investors to take the funds out over their life expectancy.
-Non-spousal beneficiaries (like children or grandchildren) will be required to take out their RMD.
+Non-spousal beneficiaries (like children or grandchildren) will be required to take out their distributions within 10 years.
 However, if the inherited Roth IRA met the simple requirements of the account being open for at least five years and the beneficiary being over age 59 1/2 then all of the earnings would be tax-free.

 Additionally there is no age limit on when you can contribute to a Roth IRA.
-With a regular IRA you must stop contributing to the IRA once you turn 70 1/2.
-This is not the case with the Roth IRA.
 As long as you have earned income you can contribute to the Roth IRA at any age.

 3) You Are on Your Own